jasonvsnow/PathofRememberance/README.md

 ```

 ## Tests
-The test file was made in Eclipse IDE for Java Developers.
-To actually run
+The test file was made using JUnit4 in Eclipse IDE for Java Developers.
+To run you'll need both the test and game files accesipble in the same package and a simple run should provide a positive test.

 ## Contributors
 PathofRemeberance is an individually driven project, aided and advised on by friends, family, and instructors.